cameronperot/qbm/README.md

 # Quantum Boltzmann Machines
-The QBM implemented here is based on Quantum Boltzman Machine by Amin et al. [[1]](#1).
-The `qbm` Python package is designed to train models using both a simulation and a D-Wave quantum annealer.
+The `qbm` Python package is designed for training and analyzing quantum Boltzmann machines (QBMs) using either a simulation or a D-Wave quantum annealer.
+The QBM implemented here is based on the work in *Quantum Boltzman Machine* by Amin et al. [[1]](#1).
+This package originated as part of the thesis [*Quantum Boltzmann Machines: Applications in Quantitative Finance*](https://jugit.fz-juelich.de/qip/qbm-quant-finance).

 ## Table of Contents
 * [Installation](#installation)